nxskok/pasias/docs/21-discriminant-analysis.md

  244
-\marginnote{Grammatically, I am supposed to write this as  *two hundred and forty-four* in words, since I am not supposed to  start a sentence with a number.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Grammatically, I am supposed to write this as  *two hundred and forty-four* in words, since I am not supposed to  start a sentence with a number.
 But, I say, deal with it.
-Or, I  suppose, *there are 244 people who work...*.} people work at a certain company.
+Or, I  suppose, *there are 244 people who work...*.</span> people work at a
+certain company.
 They each have one of three jobs: customer service, mechanic, dispatcher.
 In the data set, these are labelled 1, 2 and 3